r12a/ancestry/HOWTO.md

 These are also created as subrecords within the events record.
 They therefore also need to begin with a timestamp.

-Photographs and pictures are stored in a subdirectory and pulled into the narrative using `img` and `caption` fields as in the following example.
+Photographs and pictures are stored in a subdirectory and pulled into the narrative using the `figure` type and  `img` and `caption` fields as in the following example.
 This will insert a centred picture with the caption centred below.

 ````
 "1891-04-06": {